Kpasha/cookiecutter-data-science/{{ cookiecutter.repo }}/docs/index.rst

-.. slidoc documentation master file, created by sphinx-quickstart.
+.. {{ cookiecutter.project }} main documentation file, created by
+   sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to slidoc's documentation!
+Welcome to {{ cookiecutter.project }}'s documentation!
 ======================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   readme
+   readme.rst
    {{ cookiecutter.repo }}
-   rmd/rmd_example.md
-   ipynb/jupyter.ipynb
-   test_suite
+   rmd.md
+   jupyter.ipynb
+   test_suite.rst

 Indices and tables